screenshot of a water map in the hydro portal with numbers showing the water depth and a ship symbol

 Up-to-date draught data in the HPA's Hydro Portal enables planning and analysis for users in the port.

 Our new hydro portal contains all the latest hydrographic data from the Port of Hamburg.
 In the case of the Queen Mary, it even enables the live view of ship movements and the analysis of their history.
 It can also access the HPA's bridge height information.
-The Hydro Portal is therefore an extremely helpful tool that can be used to plan the passage of all ships.
-In addition to the Nautical Center, users naturally include the Elbe and port authorities as well as the terminal operators of the Port of Hamburg, but also shipping companies, engineering offices and the waterway facility management.
+The Hydro Portal is therefore an extremely helpful tool that can be used to realise passage planning for all ship passages.
+In addition to the Nautical Centre, users naturally include the Elbe and harbour pilots and the terminal operators of the Port of Hamburg, as well as shipping companies, engineering firms and waterway facility management.
 The tool can be used without additional software on any web browser - both desktop and mobile.
-It has been specially optimized for touch interfaces.</p
+It has been specially optimised for touch interfaces.

-In the Nautical Center, the Hydro Portal is now indispensable for viewing, sounding, evaluating and exporting depth data - it can access around 30,000 measurements from the HPA database and export them as ASCII files or PDF bearing plans.
+In the Nautical Centre, the Hydro Portal is now indispensable for viewing, sounding, evaluating and exporting depth data - it can access around 30,000 measurements from the HPA database and export them as ASCII files or PDF bearing plans.

 The digital networking of the port is important in international competition with other seaports - with the Hydro Portal, Hamburg is taking another decisive step in this transformation.

-<p>The flyer for the Hydro Portal is available here.
+The flyer for the Hydro Portal is available here.

 If you are interested in accessing the Hydro Portal, please contact HydroPortalSupport@hpa.hamburg.de